facebook pixel

 Workers’ Compensation Insurance

 • In the case that you have employees, Missouri law requires you to carry workers’ compensation insurance.
+This is very important information for licensing.

 • This insurance covers medical costs and lost wages for employees who are injured on the job, protecting both your workers and your business from the financial impacts of workplace accidents.